-Clicking this button saves the linear image before the input profile is applied.
+Clicking this button saves the linear TIFF image before the input profile is applied.
 This file can be used for profiling i.e. creating a new camera profile.
+However since this file does not contain metadata needed for correct profiling (e.g. white level), you must transfer this info manually.
+It's generally more advisable to profile the RAW file directly.